scanoss/cryptography/scripts/README.md

 A sample production configuration file can be found in [config/app-config-prod.json](../config/app-config-prod.json).

-Logs are written by default to `/var/log/scanoss/cryptography/scanoss-cryptography-api-prod.log`.
+Logs are written by default to: `/var/log/scanoss/cryptography/scanoss-cryptography-api-prod.log`

-Configuration is written by default to: `/usr/local/etc/scanoss/cryptography`.
+Configuration is written by default to: `/usr/local/etc/scanoss/cryptography`

+The database is stored by default to: `/var/lib/scanoss/db/sqlite/cryptography`

 ## Installation
 Running the [env-setup.sh](env-setup.sh) on the target server, takes care of installation.
 Simply run: